When it comes to hair removal for men, everyone’s got an opinion.

 I think you’ll agree with me when I say:

-That’s where this monster guide comes in:
+And that’s where this guide comes in:

 Nowadays, hair removal is something that people are concerned with regardless of gender, and this guide is all about disclosing the details- especially the intimate ones.